tbranyen/backbone.routemanager/README.md

 To define a before and after filter, simply create respectively named objects on your Router along with a key/val set matching routes and callbacks.

+The `this` context inside the filter functions is different from the route callback.  `this` is a special object that can put the function in async/defer mode (which is discussed later).
+It has a reference to the router that can be accessed with `this.router` if you wish to store properties or access it.

 ``` javascript
 Backbone.Router.extend({
   before: {